Canon 700D vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the A7 II was followed by the Sony A7 III.
 Further information on the features and operation of the 700D and A7 II can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Sony A7 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.